bastionzero/terraform-provider-bastionzero/README.md

 The provider docs are made up of three components: schema, non-schema, and examples.

-**Schema:** To update documentation related to the schema attributes of resources and data sources, find the schema definition in the `bastionzero/` source code folder and modify the `Description` field accordingly.
+**Schema** To update documentation related to the schema attributes of resources and data sources, find the schema definition in the `bastionzero/` source code folder and modify the `Description` field accordingly.